 According to the American Heart Association, you’re supposed to eat three to five servings of veggies per day, all different colors.
 Here’s an awesome way to get some veggies into your diet: Order a pizza.
 However, instead of ordering the meat lover’s, order one with lots of different vegetables on it.

 Another idea: Get a juicing/blending machine and drink your veggies.
-Sweeter veggies like carrots make great ingredients in smoothies.
+Sweeter vegetables like carrots make great ingredients in smoothies.
 Maybe it sounds gross, but after you have one that tastes like carrot cake (yes, there is a recipe for a carrot cake smoothie, just Google it), then you might change your mind.
 Plus, here’s the great part: If you make a blender full and drink just half of it, you have gotten nine vegetable servings for the day.

 The American Medical Association (AMA) says you should have at least six servings of grains a day.
 One piece of bread is a serving.
 Here’s a good one: Use oats instead of bread crumbs to make meatballs or meatloaf.
 They are high in fiber, have more iron and are lower in sodium, too.